 If you do nothing and the behaviour continues, you could become homeless.

-If you are evicted because of antisocial behaviour, you may find it difficult to be re-housed.
-The council could decide you made yourself intentionally homeless.
+You may find it difficult to be re-housed if you are evicted because of antisocial behaviour.
+The council could decide you made yourself intentionally homeless if you apply as homeless.
 You could also be excluded from council waiting lists because of unacceptable behaviour.

 Use Shelter's directory to find an adviser in your area.